Techtonica/curriculum/projects/weather-app.md

 ## Guide Code

 - You can see an example of working with hard-coded data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi).
-- You can see a guide code working with real data with a API_KEY [here](https://github.com/Yosolita1978/RealDataWeatherAPI).
+- You can see an example of working with real data coming from the use of an API_KEY [here](https://github.com/Yosolita1978/RealDataWeatherAPI).

 ## Project Planning